guadabsb15/summer_2021_report/docs/source/sod.rst

 Density for all directions
 --------------------------
+To verify that the experiment for the Sod problem is working as it should, we plot the density for every direction x,y and z.
+If the code works, all three densities should behave the same.

 .. image:: images_sod_bifrost/sod_bifrost_xyz_rho.png

+As we can see from the figure above, all three denisty curves lie on top of eachother.

 Adjusting all initial bifrost parameters
 ----------------------------------------
+The main part of our verification on the Sod Bifrost problem begins now where we want to change the initial bifrost parameters that are presented in the table above.
+To see how the different parameters affect the results, we change only one Bifrost parameter at a time while holding the other parameters unchanged.

+Below shows the density in x direction, where each curve represent the density in which one of the initial Bifrost parameters is either increased (Left figure) or decreased (Right figure):

 .. image:: images_sod_bifrost/sod_bifrost_x_increase10_rho.png
     :scale: 70 %